FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_3.md

 }
 ```

-Now we need to point our plugin to the workspace root instead of the macro directory which means we can get rid of the bincode dependency.
-The updated Cargo.toml and lib.rs are below.
+Now we need to point our plugin to the workspace root instead of the macro directly which means we can get rid of the bincode dependency.

 ```toml
 # ./crates/example-plugin/Cargo.toml